 What could I use on these Chocolate Reindeer Cookies instead of m&m’s?

 I love the extra chocolate crunch of these cookies, with the M&M’s, however, you could also use other small red candies, that would work just as well.
 Here are a few ideas:

 If you are looking for a homemade chocolate frosting recipe, look no further.
 We have go you covered.

 Our love language is chocolate frosting, so we have almost perfected our chocolate frosting recipe.

 Our Chocolate Buttercream Frosting recipe has amazing reviews, and the most amazing taste.
 You may just want to hide the bowl from the kids, and lick it by yourself.
 Can’t say I haven’t done that.

 Check out the recipe, here.

-Watch how to make This recipe and other tasty menu items, perfect for the holidays, here:
+Watch how to make this Chocolate Reindeer Cookies recipe and other tasty holiday menu items:

 Did you know we have a Youtube Channel?
 We sure do, and we created it specifically, with you in mind.
 We want to show you how to make all of our recipes, so they turn out perfectly every time.